 profiling.)
 When an exception is raised in the program,

-this option causes the current cost-centre-stack to be
+this option causes a stack trace to be

 This can be particularly useful for debugging: if your